I admire the power of nature.

 I don’t want to know who wins, I don’t care; I only wish to immortalize the clash, the exchange, the fight.

-The opposing forces in this antagonism are not cancelled out, but rather exalted, increasing the adversary’s energy and giving it meaning.
+The opposing forces in this antagonism are not canceled out, but rather exalted, increasing the adversary’s energy and giving it meaning.

 Glass fully expresses the fragility of nature, but also its tenacity and adaptability.
 The material deforms in order to survive, but the courage it uses to resist modifies the very force that wishes to shape it.